 Many of us aren’t paying enough attention to our furniture.
 We may have noticed a tear in the upholstery a few years back, but that’s since faded to the back of our minds.
 And if it’s not tearing, it’ll be fading or scuffing of the material.
 If the furniture is still comfortable, why worry too much about it?
 But when someone’s coming to look at your place, you should take care to make all your furniture look neat.
 Consider fixing the upholstery New furniture upholstery upholstery can refresh a home.
 Or, at least, cover problem areas up with some nice fabric.

 Homes always have their own unique smell.
 It’s not necessarily a bad one, of course, but you want this “neutrality” to apply to odor, too.
 And if you’ve spent time using various chemicals to clean the place up?
 Then you’re going to need to deal with the resultant smells from that, too.
 You don’t want people to come in and smell bleach!
 Air the place out.
 Don’t use any sprays!
 Look into using natural deodorizers like lemon or cinnamon.

 Have a look at all the places that are painted.
 Walls, floors, everything.
 If there are any cracks or peeling, you’ll want to fix them.
 Otherwise, the viewers are just going to see another DIY task they’ll need to do if they move in!
 Update the paint around your home.
 Check the garage, too!
 If your flooring is painted, don’t forget to review that as well as the condition of the overhead door as you might need a new garage door installation.
-And remember that you can use paint to make a place look neater and more professional, too.
+And remember that you can use paint to make a place look neater and more professional.
 Garage floor paint, for example, makes the whole area look much more modern if you don’t already have it.
 Also, if your garage doors are worn down, it is best to get a new garage door installation or a garage door repair as this will improve your home’s curb appeal.

 Review the lighting